 15.1.
 Comparability - geographical

-The data are comparable to data of other European Union countries because common methodology has been used for transport statistics.
+The data are comparable with the data other European Union countries because a common methodology has been used for transport statistics.

 15.2.
 Comparability - over time

-The data are comparable over time because common methodology has been used.
+The data are comparable over time because a common methodology has been used.

-The detailed information on eventual breaks in the time series is provided in the Country Specific Notes (CSNs) available at Eurostat’s metadata page (in Annex part).
+The detailed information on eventual breaks in the time series is provided in the Country Specific Notes (CSNs) available on Eurostat’s metadata page (in the Annex).

-Some ports may fall out of the survey over time and some may be added depending on the cargo or passenger traffic volumes of the port (according to the rules based on the results of 3 previous years).
+Some ports may fall out of the survey over time and some may be added depending on the cargo or passenger traffic volumes of the port (according to the rules based on the results of the previous three years).

 15.3.
 Coherence - cross domain

-Comparisons with other transport statistics are only partially and to a limited extent possible with regard to freight transport and passenger transport, since data are currently not available or are not collected at the same level of detail and also different methods and underlying objectives.
+Comparisons with other transport statistics are only partially and to a limited extent possible with regard to freight transport and passenger transport since data are currently not available or are not collected at the same level of detail, and also due to different methods and underlying objectives.

 15.4.
 Coherence - internal

-The data are made internally coherent by using common methodology in data collection and the same rules of data aggregation.
+The data are made internally coherent by using a common methodology in data collection and by applying the same rules of data aggregation.

-Some ports may fall out of the survey over time and some may be added depending on the cargo or passenger traffic volumes of the port (according to the rules based on the results of 3 previous years).
+Some ports may fall out of the survey over time and some may be added depending on the cargo or passenger traffic volumes of the port (according to the rules based on the results of the previous three years).

-The response burden is put on the ports, but is reduced to a minimum – it is possible to provide the data automatically using electronic data transmission tool (eStat) and are only contacted if errors cannot be solved by the NSI.
-As data is collected by individual port visits, the amount of data is large, so it is possible to upload data as a file for data transfer via eStat to Statistics Estonia.
+The response burden put on the ports is reduced to a minimum.
+It is possible to provide the data automatically using an electronic data transmission tool (eSTAT) and ports are only contacted if errors cannot be solved by the NSI.
+As data are collected by individual port visits, the amount of data is large, so it is possible to upload data as a file or transfer the data to Statistics Estonia via eSTAT.

-Average time of filling in the reports, hours per report: quarterly questionnaire "Shpping traffic" 4.9,"International passenger transport through ports" 2.3, "Carriage of goods through ports" 2.7 and "Seaborne transport" 0.3 (data for 2023).
+Average time of filling in the reports, hours per report: quarterly questionnaires "Shipping traffic" – 3.6, "International passenger transport through ports" – 0.2, "Carriage of goods through ports" – 2.6, and "Seaborne transport" – 0.2 (data for 2024).

 17.1.
 Data revision - policy

-The data revision policy and notification of corrections are described in the dissemination policy of Statistics Estonia at Official Statistics Act
+The data revision policy and notification of corrections are described in Statistics Estonia's dissemination policy in the Official Statistics Act.

 17.2.
 Data revision - practice